Class News

 Topic

-Our topic this half-term is art.
+Our topic this half-term is about history.

 (Suggested time: 30-40 minutes)